A skull can be a treasure for an artist.

 Drawing skulls led to painting skulls.
 Two examples:

-Bobcat skull and mandible (detail of a larger painting.)
+Bobcat skull and mandible (detail of an oil painting.)

 Finally, I got to study human skeletons.